 Project Introduction

 Historical Context

 In 1373, King Edward III erected a grand high cross, commemorating a charter granting Bristol to be its own county.
 This project aims to develop and propose and new monument that reflects the demographics of the contemporary city.

 1373

 The Bristol High Cross is constructed in 1373 to celebrate the granting of Bristol as an independent county.

 1663

 The High Cross is enlarged to accommodate four more monarchs.

 1733

-The High Cross dismantled due to growing traffic disruption and left in the Cathedral cloister.
+Cross The High dismantled due to growing traffic disruption and left in the Cathedral cloister.
 A replica is commissioned and constructed College Green.

 1764

-The original high cross is relocated to Stourhead estate in Wiltshire, where it remains to this day.
+The original Cross relocated Stourhead to estate in Wiltshire, where it remains to this day.

 1950

-The lowering of College Green in 1950 lead to the final removal of a High Cross.
+The lowering of College Green in 1950 leads to the final removal of a High Cross.
 Only the spire now remains in nearby Berkeley Square.